 The process will be the same annually.
 All charities that meet the qualifying standards in disclosure under the Charity Transparency Framework will receive the Charity Transparency Awards.
 They will also be eligible for the Charity Governance Awards assessment.

-For 2018, all award winners will be announced at the Charity Governance Awards Night on 29 November 2018.
+For 2019, all award winners will be announced at the Charity Governance Awards Night in November.

 To qualify for the new Charity Transparency Awards and participate in the CGA Assessment, organisations must meet the following criteria: